-Mr. Tan Chon Sing graduated in 1963 with a Bachelor of Commerce in Accounting from Nanyang University, Singapore.
+Mr. Tan Chon Sing was graduated in 1963 with a Bachelor of Commerce in Accounting from Nanyang University, Singapore.
 He was a banker for eleven (11) years before joining the securities industry in 1976 and was admitted as a member of Bursa Malaysia Securities Berhad in 1987.

-Mr. Tan Chon Sing was the Executive Director of Seremban Securities Sdn.
-Bhd.; now known as Malpac Management Sdn.
-Bhd., till November 2001.
+Mr. Tan Chon Sing was appointed as Executive Director of Seremban Securities Sdn Bhd; now known as Malpac Management Sdn Bhd till November 2001.
 He is currently a Director of Malpac Holdings Berhad and also serves as Director of several private limited companies.

-Mr. Tan Chon Sing has attended four (4) out of the five (5) Board Meetings held during the financial year ended 31 December 2014.
+Mr. Tan Chon Sing has attended all four (4) Board Meetings held during the financial year ended 31 December 2015.
 He has no conflict of interest with the Group and has not been convicted of offences within the past ten (10) years.